camenlx/GossipCoinCore/doc/gitian-building.md

 the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for gitian to work offline.

-Building Gossipcoin
+Building GOSSIP
 ----------------

-To build Gossipcoin (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the gossipcoin repository.
+To build GOSSIP (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the GOSSIP repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.